 The Master of Education in Educational Administration and Supervision is designed to develop instructional leaders who can use data for school improvement to enhance student learning.
 Students are prepared for practice by mastering knowledge, practicing skills and developing moral and ethical standards for leadership.

 For students who wish to earn a license as building level administrator, this program includes coursework that will lead toward initial administrative license in grades PreK to 6, grades 4 to 8, or grades 5 to 12 for Ohio and, at the same time, meet the requirements for a Master of Education degree.
-Additional semester hours of course work are required for licensure.

 Admission to the ME in Educational Administration and Supervision